logicmonitor/custom_widgets/README.md

 Below are details on the radar options available within the widget:

 - **Global Radar** (current default) - free global weather radar sourced from [RainViewer](https://www.rainviewer.com/).
-Automatically updates every 10-15 minutes.
-Note that with recent changes RainViewer has made, the radar data disappears on closer zoom levels, so you might see odd messages overlayed on the map or blank tiles.
+Automatically updates every 10-15 minutes. **Note:** With recent changes that RainViewer has made, the radar data doesn't support lower zoom levels and will disappear fairly quickly as you zoom in.
 - **US NEXRAD Radar** (US-specific) - very detailed radar data provided for free by the government-run NOAA.
 Updates approx. every 5 minutes.
 - **Xweather Global Radar** - [Xweather](https://www.xweather.com/weather-api) provides a large variety of very detailed weather information such as radar, lightning, storm cells, and more.
 It does require an API key, however.
 If you have a personal weather station - such as one from Ecowitt, Aeris Weather, Ambient Weather, Davis Weather, etc. - Xweather provides a level of free API access when you feed your station's weather data to their platform.
 - **OpenWeather Global Radar** - [OpenWeather](https://openweathermap.org/) provides a similarly large list of weather information but also requires an API key.
 At time of this writing, they offer 1,000 API calls/day for free for their newer, more capable API.
 By default I use an older API method that doesn't provide as much radar detail but supports more calls/day.